Faith and Doubt

 Ken Wilber says, "Authentic transformation is not a matter of belief but of the death of the believer; not a matter of translating the world but of transforming the world; not a matter of finding solace but of finding infinity on the other side of death.
 The self is not made content; the self is made toast."

 The person at this stage doesn't try to force his views on others.
-He is more interested in hearing other people's perspectives because it broadens his own understanding.
+He is more interested in listening to other people's perspectives because it broadens his own understanding.
 This is an exciting stage because everything seems new and wonderful.
 In Astral Dynamics, Robert Bruce says, "Experiential knowing replaces fear and uncertainty with boundless curiosity and joy."

 Stage Four: Adaptation

-After many more experiences, a person eventually goes to the stage of adaptation.
+After many experiences, a person eventually goes to the stage of adaptation.
 He now lives from the higher perspective that was previously only an idea.
 Instead of having a map of reality, he lives in Reality.
 This stage has been described as "just like normal life, but two inches off the ground."

 Eckhart Tolle says, "Many concepts disappear when the reality to which the concept points arrives.
 The very mental concept of it is not really necessary any more."
 For example, the person who has gone beyond the concept of love doesn't need to talk or think about love.
 His life is the embodiment of Love.